jja8989/cutoff_freq_predict/Readme.md

 | Half sampling | 0.059 | 0.0114 | 15.14 % |
 | One-third sampling | 0.063 | 0.0121 | 15.77 % |

-- The model accurately reproduces the algorithm’s cutoff estimation.
+- The model reproduces the algorithm’s cutoff estimation with high fidelity.
-- Maintains performance even with significantly reduced sampling rates.
+- Maintains accuracy even when the input signals are heavily downsampled.
-- Enables **automated, consistent**, and **scalable** ferroelectric signal processing.
+- Enables **automated, consistent, and scalable** ferroelectric signal processing.

 ---